top of page

 9467 Olympic, 232 S. Tower

-Many residents would like to know who is to blame for 4 housing element filing failures occurring over 2 1/2 years, and whether it resulted from incompetence or intentional conduct which may have been encouraged by builder's remedy developers.
+Many residents would like to know who is to blame for 5 housing element filing failures occurring over almost 3 years plus the 2 years the city had to prepare the housing element, and whether these failures resulted from incompetence or intentional misconduct which may have been encouraged by builder's remedy developers.

 Who is to blame?
 And why did it take the city years to encourage adaptive re-use of existing commercial buildings--which should have been the city's first move?
-And why did it take the city years to encourage the building of ADU's?
+And why did it take the city years to make it easier for residents to build ADU's?
 Is it because council majority members did not want more ADU's built in their own neighborhoods?

-1. Former council majority members are rumored to have directed unsuccessful housing element actions.
-Council Members during this time period were former council members Lili Bosse and Julian Gold, and present council members Lester Friedman, Sharona Nazarian, and John Mirisch who was not a member of the council majority.
+1. Former council majority members are rumored to have exhibited a nonchalant attitude toward state requirements, and directed a slowdown on making it easier for residents to build ADU's, and on taking actions which would support adaptive re-use of existing commercial buildings.
+Council Members during this time period were former council members Lili Bosse and Julian Gold, and present council members Lester Friedman, Sharona Nazarian, and John Mirisch.
+Neither Nazarian nor Mirsch were members of the three council member majority who most often voted together--Bosse, Gold, and Friedman.

-2. Ryan Gohlich, now the Assistant City Manager, was the Director of Community Development in 2021, and Timmi Tway was the Assistant Director of Community Development.
-In 2022 Timmy Tway, who left city employment in 2023, became the next Director of Community Development, with Masa Alkire serving as the Assistant Director of Community Development.
-The next and present Director of Community Development since 2023 is Michael Forbes, with Masa Alkire remaining as the Assistant Director of Community Development.
+3. Ryan Gohlich, now the Assistant City Manager since early 2023, was the Director of Community Development in 2021.
+In 2022, Timmy Tway, the Assistant Director of Community Development, became the Director of Community Development, and left the city's employment in 2023.
+Masa Alkire stepped into Tway's position of Assistant Director of Community Development and left the city's employment in 2025.
+The present Director of Community Development since 2023 is Michael Forbes.

-Despite the resulting substantial damage to our city, its skyline, our neighborhoods, our property values, and quality of life, council members will not initiate an inquiry to determine responsibility and whether the failures were due to negligence or intentional actions.
-So staff members and others who were incompetent or who may have intentionally sabotaged the housing element filing will continue to enjoy their generous salaries, benefits, and reputations.
+Despite the resulting substantial damage which must be endured by our city, its skyline, our neighborhoods, our property values, and our quality of life, council members have been unwilling to initiate an inquiry to determine responsibility and whether the failures were due to negligence or intentional actions.
+So staff members and others who were incompetent or may have intentionally sabotaged the housing element filing continue to enjoy their generous salaries, benefits, and reputations, and council members continue to seek re-election.

 Residents Against Overdevelopment